Rafael Caldeira

-Rafael Caldeira Pires (born 11 February 1991), known as Rafael Caldeira, is a Brazilian footballer who plays for Jaraguá as a central defender.
+Rafael Caldeira Pires (born 11 February 1991), known as Rafael Caldeira, is a Brazilian retired footballer who played as a centre-back.

 Club career

 Early career

 Born in Monte Alto, São Paulo, He was revealed by MAC, where he stayed from 2005 to 2009.

 Caldera became professional in the MAC in early 2009.
 After the play the Copa São Paulo de Juniores for the Tiger, the defender was incorporated into the first team, who played the Paulistão.
 He plays some games for MAC and did not take long to transfer to Santos FC.

 Santos and loans

 Caldeira had one game for Santos Futebol Clube professional team, and this debut game was the Santos vs Corinthians (The Alvinegro's Duel), in 22/09/10.
 He started before the half-time as a substitute, because the injury of Bruno Aguiar.
 Santos was defeated by Corinthians by 3-2, with a Corinthians' irregular goal.

 Caldeira helped Santos to reach the final of the Copa São Paulo de Futebol Júnior 2010, but with a controversial refereeing decision that the team lost by 3–0 on penalties after a 1–1 tie in regulation time.
-On August 2011, he was loaned to Série B club ABC.
+In August 2011, he was loaned to Série B club ABC.

 On 16 May 2012, Caldeira was loaned again, this time to Bragantino.
 On 8 December, he was loaned to Botafogo-SP, alongside two other players.